andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 During decryption, the same authentication algorithm is run again on the ciphertext, and a new tag is produced.
 If the new tag matches the original tag (that was stored alongside the ciphertext), then decryption succeeds.
-Else, if the tags don't match, it means that the ciphertext was modified (or the tag was modified), and decryption fails.
+Else, if the tags don't match, it means that the ciphertext was modified (or the stored tag was modified), and decryption fails.
 This gives us a way to detect tampering and gives us the opportunity to reject ciphertexts that were not produced by the secret key.

 The secret key passed to the keyed hash function is not necessarily the same secret key used for the encryption.
 In fact, both ChaCha20-Poly1305 and AES-GCM